To be a KSU Owl is to Serve

 To learn more about the many ways YOU can make a difference in your community, be sure to:

-- visit the "Annual Events & Important Dates" section of our website
+- Visit the "Events" section of our website

-- "like" us on FACEBOOK (or follow us on Instagram @OwlsServeKSU)
+- Like us on Facebook and follow us on Instagram & Twitter @OwlsServeKSU

 Terms and Definitions